macchioni/square-mahogany/content/posts/2020-08-31-Ted-Lasso-Cookie-Recipe-Biscuits.md

 ---
 author: Piero Macchioni
 date: 2020-08-31
-title: The Ted Lasso's Cookies Secret Recipe
+title: Ted Lasso's Cookies Secret Recipe
 description: I might have found the recipe of the awesome Ted Lasso's sheet pan cookies you see in the show.
 Bake and tell me.
 excerpt: >-
   I might have found the recipe of the awesome Ted Lasso's sheet pan cookies you see in the show.
 Basically a shortbread added with rice flour.
 Bake and tell me.